Tubal Factor Infertility

 - A blockage that is located further from the uterus is called a distal tubal blockage.
 In addition, the fallopian tube can be completely blocked.
 The tubes can also be partially blocked or narrowed due to scarring, which can also cause problems getting pregnant.

 - Fimbria are the finger-like fringes of tissue that help to sweep an unfertilized egg into the fallopian tube.
-Damage to the fimbriae can prevent the egg from travelling from the ovary into the fallopian tubes.
+Damage to the fimbriae can prevent the egg from traveling from the ovary into the fallopian tubes.

 The most common cause of tubal factor infertility is infection.
 Additional causes of blocking and scarring include: